nathanesau/RookGame/README.md

 # RookGame
 Rook card game implemented in C++ with Qt.
+See the Wiki for screenshots.

 ## Why Qt?